Visa and residence title - what is what?

 Overview of residence titles

 A residence title authorizes to a legal residency in Germany.
 It includes the permission to work based on what kind of residence title it is, or not.
 The residence title is issued by the responsible foreigners department exclusively.
+In Berlin the foreigners department is the Berlin Immigration Office.
 The foreigners department is responsible as soon as a foreign person registered him- or herself in the area of responsibility of the department.
 One requirement to get a residence title is the confirmation of a German health insurance.

 Visa and residence titles are valid for a certain timeframe and based on a specific reason.

 Overview of the relevant visa and residence titles for employees

 Nationals from countries which require a visa to enter Germany or those who are allowed to enter Germany without a visa, but can’t change their tourist status in Germany: You need to apply for a visa for the purpose of employment at the German embassy of your home country or your country of residency.

 Nationals who may enter Germany without a visa and may change their status here (tourist to employee/freelancer): You must have a residence title for the purpose of employment before you start to work.
 This application must be submitted at the local immigration office.

 Residence title for the purpose of employment based on §18 immigration law

 Prerequisites for a residence title for the purpose of employment are: